An Introduction to Ahadits

 According to the muhadditsin, the history of the Muslim oral tradition is generally divided into seven eras.
 Each era has a certain nature of development.
 For example, the collections of Imam al-Bukhari (r.a.) and Imam Muslim (r.a.) did not appear until the 3rd era, which is roughly three to four centuries after the Prophet’s (s.a.w.) passing.
 This is because they were dependent on the developments of the preceding era, where the foundations of ‘ulum al-hadits were laid down.
 The Shaykhayn could not develop without al-jarh wa at-ta’dil and ‘ilal al-hadits, for example. al-Jarh wa at-Ta’dil literally means “discrediting and accrediting.”
 It is also known as ‘ilm ar-rijal, “knowledge of men.”
 This is a form of biographical evaluation used in discerning authenticity.
 ‘Ilal al-hadits literally means “flaws in hadits,” a field first established by Imam Muhammad ibn Muslim ibn Shihab az-Zuhri (r.a.), a renowned collector of sirah.
 The development of these two fields are credited to scholars such as Imam Shu’bah ibn al-Hajjaj (r.a.), Imam Abu ‘Abdullah Sufyan ibn Sa’id ats-Tsawri (r.a.), Imam ‘Abd ar-Rahman ibn Mahdi (r.a.) and Imam az-Zuhri (r.a.).
 It is also in this second era that Imam Abu ‘Abdullah Muhammad ibn Idris ash-Shafi’i (r.a.) wrote his famous treatise on uswul al-fiqh, ar-Risalah, in which he also explained various conditions of accepting ahadits.

-The first era and the foundation of ahadits, began with the death of the Prophet (s.a.w.) until the end of the reign of the Khulafah ar-Rashidin.
+The first era, and the foundation of ahadits, began with the death of the Prophet (s.a.w.) until the end of the reign of the Khulafah ar-Rashidin.
 The swahabah were all extremely cautious about expressively attributing anything to the Prophet (s.a.w.).
 Because all of them have had direct experience with the Prophet (s.a.w.) himself, their actions could be justified and directly traced back to him, where it mattered.
-Where narrations were required, the companions were very strict and highly skeptical about ahadits that they have never heard of before since they spent the most time with the Prophet (s.a.w.).
+Where narrations were required, the companions were very strict and highly sceptical about ahadits that they have never heard of before, since they spent the most time with the Prophet (s.a.w.).
 In such a situation, they would require an oath or a witness to verify that the narration was true, even if it were between the four khulafah themselves.
 An example of such scrupulousness was when Sayyidina ‘Ali ibn Abu Thalib (k.w.) accepted Sayyidina Abu Bakr ‘Abdullah ibn ‘Utsman asw-Swiddiq’s (r.a.) oath on the hadits, “Whomsoever performs wudhu’ and then proceeds to perform two raka’at, Allah will Forgive his sins”.
 This does not, in any way, allude to any inadequacy on Sayyidina Abu Bakr’s (r.a.) part.
 It only exemplifies the strictness of the swahabah with regards ahadits.
 The ones who were most stringent were the khulafah themselves.

-Relating to this, it should also be noted that not all ahadits are meant for the general public.
+Relating to this, it should also be noted that not all ahadits are meant for the public.
 The Prophet (s.a.w.) in his wisdom, gave specific advice to specific people.
 This means that one’s state, faith and piety are all precursors to the level of knowledge on which such advice is given.
 This is most common amongst the gharib ahadits, ahadits with only a single narrator at the point of origin.
 An example of this is the hadits narrated by Sayyidina Mu’adz ibn Jabal (s.a.w.), whom the Prophet (s.a.w.) told, “Whoever proclaims ‘laa ilaha illa Allah’ with a sincere heart, Allah will Prevent him from falling into the Fire”.
 Sayyidina Mu’adz (r.a.) then asked the Prophet (s.a.w.) for permission to tell the rest and the Prophet (s.a.w.) forbade him from so for fear that it might be misunderstood, and people would neglect their deeds upon hearing it.

 The ahadits collected by the dedication and love of the Prophet (s.a.w.) of many generations of Muslims all over the Muslims world, from many different schools of thought, have been a subject of study of scholars and a source of inspiration up to the present time.
 The ahadits, together with the Qur’an, serve the ummah as the primary basis of their social structure and theological thought.
 It is from these twin foundations that the various Islamic sciences developed.
-The efforts of many modernist reformers have failed because they ignored the Quran and the ahadits, just as some medieval sects became extinct because they had ignored their importance.
+The efforts of many modernist reformers have failed because they ignored the Qur’an and the ahadits, just as some medieval sects became extinct because they had ignored their importance.

 Comments